anrid/ipcheck/README.md

 # The program uses a regexp to find all IPs on each line in the input file (will match one or more IPs per line).

 # To check IPs against known datacenter IP ranges, simply do:
-$ docker run --rm -it anrid/ipcheck -i /test-ips.txt
+$ docker run --rm anrid/ipcheck -i /test-ips.txt

 20.150.136.0          | 20.150.128.0         - 20.150.255.255       Azure
 3.64.226.240          | 3.64.0.0             - 3.79.255.255         AWS